 In addition, the patent prosecution process is expensive and time consuming, and we may not be able to file and prosecute all necessary or desirable patent applications at a reasonable cost or in a timely manner.
 Patent prosecution is a lengthy process, during which the scope of the claims initially submitted for examination by the USPTO is often significantly narrowed by the time they issue, if at all.
 The claims of our issued patents or patent applications when issued may not cover our product candidates, proposed commercial technologies or the future products that we develop, or even if such patents provide coverage, the coverage obtained may not provide any competitive advantage.
-It is also possible that we will fail to identify patentable aspects of our research and development output before it is too late to obtain patent applications, or to maintain the patents, covering technology that we license from third parties.
-Therefore, these patents and applications may not be prosecuted and enforced in a manner consistent with the best interests of our business.
+It is also possible that we will fail to identify patentable aspects of our research and development output before it is too late to obtain patent protection.
+Moreover, in some circumstances, we do not have the right to control the preparation, filing and prosecution of patent applications may not be prosecuted and enforced in a manner consistent with the best interests of our business.
 In the case of our field-limited license from Regeneron, another licensee may have the right to enforce patents covering the product in their field.
 As a result, we may need to coordinate enforcement with another party, and the other party could enforce the patents in a manner adverse to our interests or otherwise put the patents at risk of invalidation.